ROKOLabs/roko-net-api-template/content/Roko.Template.Solution/README.md

 <!--#if(false)-->
 ## Installing
 The `README.md` file in the parent folder contains instructions for installing the template package.
 This template will be added alongside the others when a corresponding `nupkg` is installed.
 After the installation, this template can be found under the short name `roko-api`.
-Use `dotnet new --list` to check if the template is installed.
+Use `dotnet new list` to check if the template is installed.

 ### Installation from file system (debug scenario)
 - In Roko.Template folder, open terminal and run